peroxides-io/safe-rust-avl-tree/README.md

-The aim was to make the code as comprehensible as possible without completely sacrificing efficiency, so there are some things you'll see here that probably don't belong in a proper library implementation of this data structure.
+Implements the same algorithms as the `main` branch, but nodes are `struct`s, and their children are stored as `Option`s instead of sum type variants.
+Hopefully this elucidates some of the tradeoffs that are made when using this strategy.
 To run the project, all that's needed is:

 `cargo run`